geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 There's no way we're going to find that flash attention online max.

 ##### **Geohot** [[00:23:51](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1431)]
-The rules to search for that will be...
+The rules to search for that will be..

 ##### **Geohot** [[00:23:54](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1434)]
 You know, again, I think we can have them in a year,